coralogix/workshops/docs/otel/monolith-workshop/python.md

 This example is for basic study only and is not documentation.
 Full documentation: [https://coralogix.com/docs/](https://coralogix.com/docs/)
 Requirements:
-- Linux host (Debian preferred but RPM flavors will work)
+- Cloud Linux host (Debian preferred but RPM flavors will work)
 - Updated versions and sufficient permissions for installing software
 - Updated verson of `python` and `pip` installed
 - Proper IDE i.e. Visual Studio Code
+- Python Version 3.10 or higher

 ### Step 1 - Setup
 Clone repo: